tonmoy-TS/TIGERSquare-Decentralized-Processing/README.md

 ## Acknowledgements

-This work was conducted under the supervision of **Dr. Marcio de Queiroz** at the LSU iCORE Lab.
-The centralized testbed architecture and firmware base were inspired by the open-source [Robotarium](https://www.robotarium.gatech.edu/) platform (Georgia Tech).
+This work was conducted by the LSU iCORE lab students under the supervision of **Dr. Marcio de Queiroz**.
+The testbed architecture and firmware base were inspired by the open-source [Robotarium](https://www.robotarium.gatech.edu/) platform (Georgia Tech).

-*Full credits to lab colleagues and collaborators will be added.*

 ---

 ## Contact

-For questions about this work, access to the full project (MATLAB control software, hardware schematics, or experiment data), or collaboration inquiries:
+For questions about this work, access to the full project (MATLAB control software, hardware schematics, or experiment data), or collaboration inquiries, contact: [iCORE Lab LSU](https://icorelab.github.io/index.html)

-**Tonmoy Sarker**
-[[Website]](https://sites.google.com/view/tonmoy-sarker) &nbsp;|&nbsp; <!-- [add email] --> &nbsp;|&nbsp; [[LinkedIn]](https://www.linkedin.com/in/tonmoy-sarker/) <!-- update or remove links as needed -->